pyriotous/pyriotous.github.io/index.md

 main_title: Pyriotous

-leadin: What we are about
+leadin: "What we are about:"
 details:
   - item: one
     title: Donald Trump is a dangerous Demagogue
-    more: A demagogue seeks support by speaking to popular desires and prejudices rather than by using rational argument.
-They use a range of methods to do this, and Trump uses all of these, as has been pointed out by many observers, and we talk about it here.
+    more: "A demagogue is a political leader who seeks support by speaking to popular desires and prejudices rather than by using rational argument.
+Trump uses all of the common methods of a demagogue: Attacking the Media, Oversimplification, Personal Insults, Emotional Oratory, etc.  Well known demagogues include Hitler, Mussolini, etc. Do we want this type of character to be president?"
   - item: two
-    title: Starting in person conversation through T-shirts
+    title: Inspiring in-person conversations through T-shirts
-    more: We believe that the current presidential race is the most important race of our lifetimes.
-We also believe tht in person conversations are far more likely to change someone's mind than online banter.
-We designed our shirts to start such conversations with anti-Trump designs that are bold, inoffensive.
-They invite a second look and a conversation.
+    more: "We believe that the current presidential race is the most important race of our lifetimes.
+We also believe that in-person conversations are far more likely to change someone's mind than online banter.
+Our shirts  are bold yet approachable.
+They invite a second look, and a conversation."

 headers:
   - name: shirts